wwirving/object-cloud/README.md

 feedback ++ when you hit objects

-++ create imports/exports for functions and write a test for some of them
+// write some function tests